testpossessed/jsBuilder/README.md

 jsBuilder is designed to work in browsers with or without RequireJS or with Node.js.
 It hasn't been fully tested with RequireJS as I don't use it myself, but I hope to do more testing with it at some point.

 Install with npm.
-Please not the name is different as there was already a jsbuilder module registered with npm
+Please note the name is different as there was already a jsbuilder module registered with npm
 ```
 npm install jsbuilder-node --save-dev
 ```